UL-FRI-NLP-Course-2022-23/nlp-course-skupina-10/data/README.md

 ## TODO

 1. Fix the character encoding issues.
-2. Can we get a developer api for the merger (It seem like it is not free) ?
+2. Can we get a developer api for the merger (It seems like it is not free) ?